 Prompt treatment of these allergies greatly decreases the likelihood that a comparatively mild allergic manifestation, such as hay fever or allergic rhinitis, will develop into a more severe allergy, such as asthma.

 By clearing all your environmental, heavy metal and food allergies from the NAET protocol, we strengthen the immune system, improve digestion and absorption.
 This allows the body to get the necessary nutrients, which are essential for life. without causing any reactions.

 One allergen is cleared per visit.
 Each individual has a different genetic makeup and health history so the number of sessions required varies from one individual to another.
 For some people, allergens are cleared immediately however, for others it may take many sessions to accomplish the desired results.

 Some people might raise their eyebrows and ask, “Can you really eliminate my Rhinitis?”
 NAET answers with a resounding “YES!”

 NAET evaluation may reveal energy interference in the lung, stomach, spleen, and large intestine meridians.
 Allergic rhinitis can be eliminated in most cases when the allergens are identified and desensitized through NAET.

 NAET is Great!

-I suffered from hay fever since age of twelve, ever since I moved to Norwalk, California.
-Dr. Devi treated me for my allergy to yeast, pollens, grasses, flowers, perfumes and mold.
+I suffered from hay fever since the age of twelve, ever since I moved to Norwalk, California.
+Dr. Devi treated me for my allergy to yeast, pollens, grasses, flowers, perfumes, and mold.
 I have been totally symptom-free for the past 13 years.

 Janna Gossen La Mirada, CA